 Awarded to an individual who has displayed outstanding service to the composting industry through various grassroots efforts; including backyard composting, vermicomposting, or public or end user education.
 A nominee must be active in one or more of these compost related efforts for a minimum of 5 years.

 Awarded to a person or company in the compost industry or related field who have completed projects that positively impacted water quality via the use of organics or increased awareness of the link between quality soils, compost and water quality.
 Projects that use organic materials and have created clean water, prevent pollution, improved soil quality leading to improved water quality, conserves water or other practices related to water quality issues are elligible for this award.

 The USCC would like to congratulate the winners of the

 USCC’s 2017 Annual Awards!

-The 2014 awards were presented at the Awards Luncheon held in conjunction with the 2015 USCC Annual Conference and Trade Show in Austin, TX.
+The 2015 awards were presented at the Awards Luncheon held in conjunction with the 2016 USCC Annual Conference and Trade Show in Jacksonville, FL.

 Hi Kellogg Award for Outstanding Service to the Composting Industry,